NatWest mortgages are available to over 18s. Your home or property may be repossessed if you do not keep up repayments on your mortgage.

 After the initial deal period ends, your mortgage interest rate switches to the Standard Variable Rate (SVR), which means your rate could both rise or fall, depending on changes in the interest rate we charge.

-At this point, if you don’t want your mortgage to be on the SVR, you'll have the option to remortgage and move onto a new rate.
+At this point, if you don’t want your mortgage to be on the SVR, you'll have the option to switch and move onto a new rate.

 Do not worry, we will contact you before your tracker rate ends so that you can make arrangements.